-Meeting Date: June 11th from 10am to 12pm at Cancer Resource Center of Western Maine
+Meeting Date: September 10th from 10am to 12pm at the Dempsey Center, Lewiston

 Participants in the community conversations often shared their desire to have more supports within the work place for cancer prevention, detection, and a return to work after treatment.
 This Task Force is working to increase awareness among employers about these issues, while giving them resources to bring more benefits and supports to their communities.
 This includes promotion of the Healthy Us Scorecard and encouraging employers to designate specific time off for their employees to receive recommended cancer screenings.

-Meeting Date: June 24th from 8:30am to 11:30am at Maine Cancer Foundation & HPV - June 26th from 9am to 10am at Maine Cancer Foundation
+Meeting Date: August 7th from 9am to 10am at Maine Cancer Foundation or via Zoom

 This Task Force is focused on developing strategies to demonstrate the link between obesity prevention and cancer prevention and obesity prevention, healthy eating, and active living during survivorship